How does this company make money?

 Who depends on this company?

-Rural broadband customers in underserved areas would lose high-speed internet access if service ceased.
-Small businesses using Spectrum Business Ethernet services would face operational disruption from connectivity loss.
-Spectrum Mobile subscribers depend on the cable network for data offload and would experience service degradation if that offload layer became unavailable.
+Rural broadband customers in underserved areas served by the network would lose high-speed internet access entirely if service stopped.
+Small businesses using Spectrum Business Ethernet depend on that connection for daily operations, and a service outage would disrupt how they run.
+Spectrum Mobile subscribers rely on the cable network to handle data traffic — without that offload, their wireless service would degrade.

 How does this company scale?